natemcmaster/dotnet-serve/README.md

 ### .pfx file

-You can generate a self-signed

-Use this when you have your certficate as a .pfx/.p12 file (PKCS#12 format).
+Use this when you have your certificate as a .pfx/.p12 file (PKCS#12 format):

 ```
 dotnet serve --pfx myCert.pfx --pfx-pwd certPass123
 ```